TruFaaS/TruFaaS-Sample-Client-App/README.md

       function 'sample_function' created
       trigger 'sample_function' created
     ```
+4. Create the Fission environment relevant to the programming language of the function.
+   - For JS (which is used in the sample application), run ```fission env create --name nodejs --image fission/node-env```
 ### Function Invocation
 1. First, create a function.
 Refer to the function creation section.
 2. Open a terminal inside the source folder.